Is Instagram not fun anymore? Or did TikTok do a better job at targeting the right audience?

 The algorithm shares content according to user preferences, which increases the user’s screen time.
 TikTok’s design adds value too - to view the videos, users only need to scroll down.

-Users can use hashtags on their videos, which creates an even easier way for more people to find interesting content, but also for the creators to increase their number of followers.
+Users can use hashtags on their videos, which creates an even easier way for more people to find interesting content and for the creators to increase their number of followers.

 This is why even users with fewer followers can achieve overnight growth with TikTok.
-The “For You” page that’s designed with user’s preferences only, can show a random video of anyone who fits into your preferences.
+The “For You” page that’s designed with the user’s preferences only can show a random video of anyone who fits into your preferences.

-This makes the entire process of finding the right influencers much more critical for the success of the entire influencer marketing campaign.
+This makes the entire process of finding the right influencers much more critical for the success of the whole influencer marketing campaign.
 All this is simplified with Brybe, as we made things easy on any business founder who wants to launch an influencer marketing campaign.
-By creating multiple influencer categories like industry, price, social network, etc, we’re helping you to identify the influencers who are going to be the best fit for your brand.
+By creating multiple influencer categories like industry, price, social network, etc, we’re helping you identify the influencers who will be the best fit for your brand.
 You can immediately check out their TikTok followers or profiles and see whether they fit into your brand’s picture or not.

 However, back on the subject of TikTok.

-The biggest innovation TikTok brought was the popularity of vertical videos.
+The most significant innovation TikTok brought was the popularity of vertical videos.
 The app showed that vertical videos combined with a sophisticated algorithm and a user-friendly design are the winning recipe for success.
-That’s why Instagram and Twitter didn’t wait too long to hop on that train - not too long after TikTok’s major success, Instagram introduced Reels and Twitter launched the Fleet feature.
+That’s why Instagram and Twitter didn’t wait too long to hop on that train - not too long after TikTok’s major success, Instagram introduced Reels, and Twitter launched the Fleet feature.